Skip to main content

 Neurofibromatosis Type 2 (NF2)

-Dr Halliday co-leads this service with Dr Parry from neurology.
+Dr Halliday co-leads this service with Dr Parry from Neurology.
 Patients who have NF2 or who may have this condition are seen as part of a team which includes specialist nurses, ENT and neurosurgeons to provide specialised, multidisciplinary care to patients.

 Brain Malformations